About USC Gould

 Employment Dispute Mediation

 Introduction to U.S. Legal System (Int'l Students Only)

 Practical Mediation Skills Clinic

-*These courses are LLM-only sections; LLM in ADR students may not enroll in the JD sections of these courses.
+*These courses offer G&IP-only sections; LLM in ADR students may not enroll in the JD sections of these courses.

 If you seek to apply transfer credit toward your degree, please email firstname.lastname@example.org to determine eligibility.

-Students may pursue our Business Law certificate concurrent with their studies.
-You will need to complete 12 units of certificate law coursework as outlined in this certificate.
+You may pursue our Business Law certificate concurrent with your studies.
+This certificate requires the completion of 12 units of law coursework specific to the certificate.
 This does not include classes offered outside of the law school.
-There is no additional cost for the certificate.
+There are no additional tuition costs associated with the certificate.

 Through the LLM in ADR degree, you will develop:

 - an understanding of underlying policies and legal ramifications for the range of available ADR options

 - an expansive skillset for conducting ADR processes